txappleseed/txappleseedmap/README.md

 ```$ collectFromFile -f 2012 -l 2015```

-If you use the `--nested` flag, instead of a JSON file you'll output a collection of nested folders containing CSVs.
+If you use the `--nested` flag, instead of a JSON file you'll get a collection of nested folders containing CSVs.
 Each file will have the statistics to populate a map about one type of action taken against one demographic group in one year.

 ```$ collectFromFile --nested```